Bauke/mi-skin/README.md

 The easiest way I've found to design elements is to use a text editor such as [VS Code](https://code.visualstudio.com/) and install a [SVG Preview](https://marketplace.visualstudio.com/items?itemName=cssho.vscode-svgviewer) extension.
 Once you're satisfied with what it looks like in the preview you can build the files and copy them over to a folder in `osu!/Skins` and look at it in-game.

 Once you're done and want to easily get a folder with all the elements you can run `yarn prod`.
-This will put `/MI Skin` and all the elements into `/dist/MI Skin`.
-All that's left to do after is to zip it and rename to `.osk`
+This will create a folder called `MI Skin` under `/dist` and put archive this folder into a `.osk` file for distribution.

 ## Issues